neuropsychology/Courses/Statistics/R/English/Introduction.md

   install.packages("devtools")
 ```

-This package contains a function that will allow to download unregistered (often *in development* packages(or packages of which the maintener is as lazy as me to register it officially)), such as the *neuropsychology* package.
+This package contains a function that will allow to download unregistered (often *in development* packages(or packages of which the maintainer is as lazy as me to register it officially)), such as the *neuropsychology* package.

 First, every time you start an R session, you need to *load* a package in order to use it: